scchess/Qualimap/doc/tools.rst

 Clustering
 ----------

-Qualimap provides the possibility of clustering genomic features according to their surrounding coverage profiles.
+* Qualimap provides the possibility of clustering genomic features according to their surrounding coverage profiles.
 This is particulary interesting in epigenomic studies (e.g. methylation).
 The user can import a set of features (e.g. TSSs or CpG Islands) together with the BAM file.
 Then the application preprocess the data and clusters the profiles using the Repitools package (`Statham et al <http://bioinformatics.oxfordjournals.org/content/26/13/1662.abstract>`_).
 The obtained groups of features are displayed as a heatmap or as line graphs and can be exported for further analysis (e.g. for measuring the correlation between promoter methylation and gene expression).

+* Summary of the process:

+  - filter out the non-uniquely-mapped reads
+  - compute the smoothed coverages values of the samples at the desired locations
+  - apply k-means on the smoothed coverage values for the desired values of k

-To perform this analysis the user needs to provide at least two BAM files -- one for the sample (enriched) and other for the control (input) -- and a list of features as BED file.
+* To perform this analysis the user needs to provide at least two BAM files -- one for the sample (enriched) and other for the control (input) -- and a list of features as BED file.

-Clustering analysis can be accesed using the menu item :menuselection:`File --> New Analysis --> Clustering`.
+* Clustering analysis can be accesed using the menu item :menuselection:`File --> Tools --> Clustering`.

+.. note:: Clustering coverage profiles is not a straightforward task and it may be necessary to perform a number of empirical filter steps.
+In order to correctly interpret the approach the results we encourage the users to read Repitools User Manual.

 Input Parameters
 ^^^^^^^^^^^^^^^^